oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ![](images/200/Picture46.png)

-- Drag an exclusive gateway into the model, connect the human task with the gateway, then the gateway to the Capture Order, using the connector icon to create the connections
+- Drag an exclusive gateway into the model, connect the human task **Sales Director Approval** with the gateway, then the gateway to the **Capture Order**, using the connector icon to create the connections

 ![](images/200/Picture47.png)